jvthaney/MCKangerFoodWeb/README.md

 # MCKangerFoodWeb
-Code for manuscript on MCs in lake food webs from Kangerlussuaq, Greenland.
-Accepted for publication Feb 2021 in Ecosphere.
-Coauthors Trout-Haney & Cottingham.
+Code used for data analysis in Trout-Haney and Cottingham (accepted Feb 2021 in Ecosphere) Manuscript title: Microcystins in planktonic and benthic food web components from Greenlandic lakes